Agricultural sustainability in northern Nigeria: Common crops and food sources

-Cowpea seeds

 Agricultural timeline

 The preparation of fields for farming starts in April or May when the farmers clear shrubs.
 Sometimes grasses are burned to clear fields that have not been grazed by livestock.
-The beginning of the rainy season is in June or July and this is when most planting begins, although a few farmers may dry-plant before the rains begin.
-Fields where germination has been successfully weeded using a locally-made hoe known as the ashasha.
+The beginning of the rainy season is in June or July, and this is when most planting begins, although a few farmers may dry-plant before the rains begin.
+Fields where germination has been successfully weeded using a locally made hoe known as the ashasha.

 In September, millet is harvested, followed closely by beans.
 In late October or November sorghum is harvested.
 In addition to this, farmers who do not wish for their cereal stalks to be consumed by livestock must also harvest these.
 Some farmers begin planting guna melon as the millet is harvested.
 However, guna melon is very vulnerable to pests, so the crop doesn't always turn out well every year.
 They are harvested from February to April if it does.

-Recent history

 Cattle production in Northern Nigeria

 Cattle rearing in Nigeria has increased the production of meat – beef, dairy products, leather, and dung for manure, or fuel.

-Cattle are breed by making herds graze on grassland.
+Cattle are bred by making herds graze on grassland.
 This act, however, might allow the use of land to be unsuitable for growing crops.

 Breeds of cattles indigenous to the northern Nigeria includes: White Fulani, Red Bororo, Sokoto Gudali, Adamawa Gudali, Wadara, Azawak, Muturu, Keteku, Ndama and Kuri.

 Agricultural land use pattern

 Traditionally there has been a division between sedentary farmers made up of the Manga and the Hausa people, and the nomadic pastoralists known as Fulani (see Figure 7).
-However this has diminished and both groups now engage in livestock and crop production, although the priority for Fulanis is still the rearing of cattle, while for the Manga and Hausa, it is crop production.
+However, this has diminished, and both groups now engage in livestock and crop production, although the priority for Fulanis is still the rearing of cattle, while for the Manga and Hausa, crop production takes precedence.

 In northern Nigeria, research surrounding intensive agricultural practices has been taking place for a number of decades, especially in the Kano Close-Settled Zone.
 In the nineteenth century, the intensive agriculture carried out in this area of dense population surrounding Kano city was noted by western visitors like Henry Barth.
 By the year 1913 there was a maximum of one third of farmland in fallow in any particular year.
 The population densities of the rural area in this region climbed from 243 to 348 people per square kilometer between 1962 and 1991, but the land area under permanent cultivation remained approximately the same.
 In this time period the cultivated land per capital went from 0.36 to 0.29 hectares.
 However, there was no evidence of any significant decrease in the fertility of the cereal.
 Furthermore, the average cereal crop yields as well as number of farm trees remained constant.